learn-co-curriculum/node-overview/README.md

 ## Node History

-We know that you probably want to learn how tos and not so much about Node history.
+We know that you probably want to learn how to's and not so much about Node history.
 Feel free to skip this part.
 It won't be in the test. ;) Nevertheless, knowing Node history will make you a start at developer happy hours.
 So how did Node start?

 1. 2009: Ryan Dahl invented Node to make file uploads easier.
 JavaScript was the third language of choice and it stuck.
 Ryan joined Joyent.
 2. 2011: Isaac Schlueter wrote npm (package manager); Windows version of Node.js was released.
 Versions 0.1 to 0.6 released.